olneyhymn/ulsterworldly.com/content/post/york-churches-1903.md

 About the year 1832, William McGill, Esq., removed from Crowder’s Creek, York Co., to King’s Creek, York Co.
 About the same time three brothers, by the name of Black, moved into the same neighborhood from Diamond Hill, Abbeville Co.

 Mr. McGill had been a member of the Associate Church of [Bethany](#bethany), S. C., and the Blacks of the Associate Reformed Church at Diamond Hill, and they agreed to join forces and procure some preaching.
 At the request of these men, Rev. Thos.
 Ketchin preached at the home of Mr. McGill some time in the year 1834.
 This was the first movement toward the organization of a church.
-Soon afterwards, seven families living in the northern outskirts of[Sharon](#sharon) congregation, united with Mr. McGill and the Blacks, and built a stand near where the present church stands, probably in 1834, and there preaching was held.
+Soon afterwards, seven families living in the northern outskirts of [Sharon](#sharon) congregation, united with Mr. McGill and the Blacks, and built a stand near where the present church stands, probably in 1834, and there preaching was held.

 In the year 1835, Mr. John Darwin, a generous member of the Presbyterian church, donated the land orn which the present church now stands, and a small build ing was erected.
 During the early years of this church it was supplied with preaching by Revs.
 Thos Ketchin Eleazer Harris, John and David Pressly, Joseph McCreary, L. C. Martin, R. C. Grier and J. H. Boyce.